tito-arch/BABC-2/content/posts/what-is-neural-link.md

 Also, if the neural link can restore sight, it can potentially restore body **paralysis.** _(Still wondering how?)_ So basically the neural link can read the brain motor signals through the electrodes in the **motor cortex** of our brain and the information is then **_decoded_** in real-time, so the idea here is that people with full body paralysis condition can be able to control **_prosthetic limbs_** or other devices simply by thinking about it.
 If these chips can be used to restore sight to the blind, **what about people who already can see?**

 _(Come to think of it_) the same technology can be used to enhance vision.
 When I say "_enhance"_ I mean you might even be able to **_zoom_** far objects using your eyes or maybe watch a movie inside your head without using any gadgets.
 Maybe even at some point, you may be able to talk with people using the mind just as the mobile phone does.
 The difference here is that there will be no mobile phones.
-Or maybe it might be possible to have another temporary storage to keep pictures and even videos just inside our mind.
+Or maybe it might be possible to have another temporary storage to keep pictures and even videos just inside our minds.

 ![](/uploads/ft_22-05-04_humanenhancement_featured.webp)